 We offer a concentration in Expressive Arts Therapy within the Masters of Clinical Mental Health Counseling program, and a Graduate Certificate in Expressive Arts Therapy for those have completed a Masters degree in counseling or a related mental health field.
-Please explore the links to the right to learn more about each of these offerings.
+Please explore the links to the left to learn more about each of these offerings.

 In Expressive Arts Therapy at Appalachian State University, we seek to offer a learning environment in which both intellectual and personal challenges are offered within the context of a community of learners.
 We strive to create an environment in which individual and cultural differences are respected, where creative innovation is prized, and where the importance of the personhood of the therapist is taught and practiced.